deepanshs/mrsimulator/docs/installation/users.rst

     **Check Python Version**

-    Follow the instructions above to determine what version of python you are using.
-If you have python 3.6 or 3.7 installed, proceed to the next section.
-If you have python 3.8, 3.9, or 3.10 installed, you will need to do one additional step.
+    If you downloaded python from the Anaconda package, follow the instructions above to determine what version of python you are using.
+If you have python 3.6 or 3.7 installed or you installed python from `python.org <https://www.python.org/downloads/>`_, proceed to the next section.
+    If you have Anaconda python 3.8, 3.9, or 3.10 installed, you will need to do one additional step.
     In a terminal window, type

     .. code-block:: bash